Once a speeding ticket goes on the driving record, the ticket can affect your insurance for up to three (3) years.

 The courts nor the police phone the insurance companies to tell them about speeding drivers.

-Once the driver is convicted of speeding, the court sends a notice to the Ministry of Transportation.
+Once the driver is convicted of speeding, the court sends record of the conviction to the Ministry of Transportation.

 The Ministry of Transportation then adds the speeding conviction to the driving record, sometimes called a driving abstract.

 Driving abstracts are available to anyone who has the drivers licence number for a fee, payable to the Ministry of Transportation.